-Now your WordPress site have almost completed, I think you should concern about WordPress Security.
+Now your WordPress site has almost completed, I think you should concern about WordPress Security.

 WordPress itself is a very secure platform.
 However, in some cases, WordPress blogs are compromised because of their outdated core files and/or plugins which might be traceable and it’s an open invitation to hackers.

 How to keep your blog away from the bad guys for good?
 Follow these articles written by us.
-Through all of them will help you have a best WordPress security strategy.
+All of them will help you have the best WordPress security strategy.